riceissa/issarice.com/wiki/music log.md

 # January 2026

-- Arctic Monkeys: "A Certain Romance".
+- Arctic Monkeys: "A Certain Romance", "That's Where You're Wrong".
 To a lesser extent, "I Bet You Look Good on the Dancefloor", "Fake Tales of San Francisco", "Fluorescent Adolescent".

 # History